CodingChessVariants/codingchessvariants.github.io/source/api/engine/boards.rst

       Returns a list of pairs representing which coordinate each piece is on for the given player. **TODO: Change getPieces to return a Map<P, C>**

-.. fun getPiece(coordinate: C): P?
+.. function:: fun getPiece(coordinate: C): P?

       Returns the piece on the given coordinate if there is one.
 Otherwise returns null.